fenago/linux-administration/md/Lab_16.md

 ===================

-We will conclude this chapter with a pretty cool bash script [noweb.sh] that makes sure no user is having fun browsing the web on the Firefox browser:
+We will conclude this lab with a pretty cool bash script [noweb.sh] that makes sure no user is having fun browsing the web on the Firefox browser: